What Is The Hague Convention?

 The first time he was accompanied by his maternal grandmother and two aunts, and the second time by members of the Australian Federal Police and the Department of Community Services.

 The police attempted to escort the child onto the plane by holding on to his arm, but the child refused to cooperate.

 They decided not to use extra force and the child went home to his grandmother.

-In June and July 2006 a psychologist interviewed the child and prepared a report for the July court hearing.
+In June 2006, a psychologist interviewed the child and prepared a report for the July court hearing.